MicroCloudService/microcloudservice.github.io/README.md

 # Create a custom role and add 'Azure role assignments' to have the permission in your subscription to find, start & stop resources

+You can deploy the Custom role using the link.
 [![Deploy To Azure](https://raw.githubusercontent.com/MicroCloudService/microcloudservice.github.io/main/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMicroCloudService%2Fmicrocloudservice.github.io%2Fmain%2FManage_My_Resources_Operator.json)

 In order for the application to have the permission in your subscription to find, start & stop resources, the user assigned identity 'ManageMy-Resources' must be assigned a subscription level role.